shikhir-arora/karma-simple/README.md

 ## Installation

-The bot is built for Discord using [discord.js](https://github.com/hydrabolt/discord.js) - for ease of access, we are including an install script for macOS/Linux users.
+The bot is built for Discord using [discord.js](https://github.com/hydrabolt/discord.js) - for ease of access, we are including an install script for macOS/Linux and Windows.

 ## Requirements: